Carlo Dolci

-Carlo (or Carlino) Dolci (25 May 1616 – 17 January 1686) was an Italian painter of the Baroque period, active mainly in Florence, known for highly finished religious pictures, often repeated in many versions.
+Carlo (or Carlino) Dolci (25 May 1616 – 17 January 1686) was an Italian Baroque painter active mainly in Florence, known for highly finished religious pictures, often repeated in many versions.

 Biography

 He was born in Florence, on his mother's side the grandson of a painter.
 He was precocious and apprenticed at a young age to Jacopo Vignali, and when only eleven years of age he attempted a whole figure of St John, and a head of the infant Christ, which received some approbation.
-However Dolci was not prolific.
-"He would take weeks over a single foot", according to his biographer Baldinucci.
+Dolci was not prolific; "He would take weeks over a single foot", according to his biographer Baldinucci.
 His painstaking technique made him unsuited for large-scale fresco painting.
 He painted chiefly sacred subjects, and his works are generally small in scale, although he made a few life-size pictures.
-He often repeated the same composition in several versions, and his daughter, Agnese Dolci, also made excellent copies of his works.
+He often repeated the same composition in several versions, and his daughter, Agnese Dolci, also made copies of his works.

-When only eleven years of age, he attempted a whole figure of St John, and a head of the infant Christ, which received some approbation.
-He afterwards painted a portrait of his mother, and displayed a new and delicate style which brought him into notice, and procured him extensive employment at Florence (from which city he hardly ever moved) and in other parts of Italy.
+After attempting the whole figure of St John, and the head of the infant Christ, he painted a portrait of his mother, displaying a new and delicate style which brought him into notice.
+This procured him extensive employment at Florence (from which city he hardly ever moved) and in other parts of Italy.

 Dolci was known for his piety.
 It is said that every year during Passion Week he painted a half-figure of the Savior wearing the Crown of Thorns.
-In 1682, when he saw Giordano, nicknamed "fa presto" (quick worker), paint more in five hours than he could have completed in months, he fell into a depression.
+In 1682, when he saw Giordano—nicknamed "fa presto" (quick worker)—paint more in five hours than he could have completed in months, he fell into a depression.

-Dolci's daughter, Agnese (died circa 1680), was also a painter.
+Dolci's daughter, Agnese (died circa 1680), was also a well-known painter.
+Two of her paintings, Jesus took bread and blessed it and Maria and Child, were included in the 1905 book Women Painters of the World.
+Her "Consecration of the Bread and Wine" is in the Louvre.
 Dolci died in Florence in 1686.
+He was buried in his family tomb in the Basilica of the Santissima Annunziata, Florence.